-Obama has focused largely on domestic issues such as the Great Recession, which defined much of his presidency.
-To date he has signed various pieces of economic stimulus legislation, including the American Recovery and Reinvestment Act of 2009.
+Obama focused largely on domestic issues such as the Great Recession, which defined much of his presidency.
+He signed various pieces of economic stimulus legislation, including the American Recovery and Reinvestment Act of 2009.
 Other legislation signed by Obama includes the Patient Protection and Affordable Care Act (often called Obamacare); Don’t Ask, Don’t Tell Repeal Act of 2010; and the American Taxpayer Relief Act of 2012.

 April 4th, 2011 Obama announced his intention to seek a second term as President.
 He won 332 electoral votes – well exceeding the required 270 – and 51% of the popular vote, securing his 2nd term.
 However, things did not go as smoothly for the Obamas during their 2nd term.

 For example, a movement began among the conservative far right accusing Obama of not being a natural-born U.S. citizen.
 The State of Hawaii was asked to provide legal documentation, and in 2011 the state released his long-form birth certificate [PDF].